Vrushali31/Vrushali31/README.md

 - 👋 Hi, I’m Vrushali Ranadive

--I am interested in web and app development
+-I am interested in web development and AI and ML
+-I have explored C, C++, Html, CSS, PHP
--Currently I am learning javascript and SQL
+-Currently I am learning javascript ,SQL and Data Structures

 <!---
 Vrushali31/Vrushali31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.